Home for Global Students

 Founded by Saint Mungo

-It’s said that Glasgow was established by St Mungo who was a Christian missionary in the 6th century.
-Nevertheless, it’s proven that since prehistoric times, many citizens have inhabited here and the Romans established a lot of outposts in the place, which is called Glasgow today, to keep out the intruders.
-But Saint Mungo, also known as Kentigern, built a settlement for missionaries in the central part of Glasgow.
+It’s said that St Mungo, a Christian missionary in the 6th century, established Glasgow.
+Nevertheless, it’s proven that since prehistoric times, many citizens have inhabited the area, and the Romans established many outposts in Glasgow today to keep out intruders.
+But Saint Mungo, also known as Kentigern built a settlement for missionaries in the central part of Glasgow.
 Then, it rapidly turned into a significant bishopric and trading hub during the early medieval period.
+How cool the fact about Glasgow is!

 Home to the Oldest Surviving Music Hall

-Glasgow is home to the Britannia Panopticon, the oldest surviving music hall of the world built in 1857, and today, it is protected as a heritage site and helps the visitors to learn about the past of Glasgow’s culture, which is one of the fun facts about Glasgow.
-If you are interested in live performances or the history of the city, you can get to know more details by exploring the Britannia Panopticon.
+Another fact about Glasgow is that it’s home to the Britannia Panopticon, the oldest surviving music hall in the world, built in 1857, and today, it is protected as a heritage site.
+It helps visitors to learn about the past of Glasgow’s culture, which is one of the fun facts about Glasgow.
+If you are interested in live performances or the city’s history, you can learn more details by exploring the Britannia Panopticon.

 Oldest Subway in the World

-It is one of the interesting facts about Glasgow that it boasts one of the oldest subway systems.
-The Glasgow Subway was introduced in 1896 and acts as the third globally oldest underground metro, following only London and budapest.
-The system was called “The Clockwork Orange” because it has circular routes and orange-painted trains, and over the past century, it has been an indispensable part of the local infrastructure.
-In fact, compared with the networks of other major cities, the Glasgow’s system was relatively small, however, it was inscribed in the city’s history.
-The subway system serves thousands of passengers day by day, which showcase its durability and efficiency.
-In addition, taking the subway for tourists is both an effective way to get around and a chance to try the transportation legacy in the world.
+One of the interesting facts about Glasgow is that it boasts one of the oldest subway systems.
+The Glasgow Subway was introduced in 1896 and is the third oldest underground metro in the world, following only London and Budapest.
+The system was called “The Clockwork Orange” because it has circular routes and orange-painted trains.
+Over the past century, it has been an indispensable local infrastructure.
+Glasgow’s system was relatively small Compared to the networks of other major cities.
+However, it was inscribed in the city’s history.
+The subway system serves thousands of passengers daily, showcasing its durability and efficiency.
+In addition, taking the subway for tourists is an effective way to get around and a chance to try the transportation legacy in the world.

 Birthplace of the First Ultrasound Machine

-The first ultrasound machine, invented in the 1950s, was created by Professor Ian Donald, Dr John McVicar and Tom Brown in Glasgow.
-Since then, women’s lives have been greatly changed thanks to the awesome machine, which you can see in the Hunterian Museum in the University of Glasgow.
-Moreover, if you’re willing to learn more scientific facts about Glasgow, you can go to the Glasgow Science Centre to explore more cutting-edge interactive exhibits.
+The first ultrasound machine, invented in the 1950s, was created by Professor Ian Donald, Dr John McVicar, and Tom Brown in Glasgow.
+Since then, women’s lives have changed considerably thanks to the incredible machine, which you can see in the Hunterian Museum at the University of Glasgow.
+Moreover, to learn more scientific facts about Glasgow, you can go to the Glasgow Science Centre to explore more cutting-edge interactive exhibits.

 Birthplace of Chicken Tikka Masala

-Chicken tikka masala was a widely popular dish in the UK and a top choice in Indian restaurants, however, the supposedly Indian meal was invented in Glasgow.
-Though similar to some Indian traditional foods, such as “butter chicken”, it was not actually created in India.
-The story is rather interesting: Ali Ahmed Aslam was a British Bangladeshi chef and one day a customer complained the curry was too dry.
-He added some tomato soup into the food and then it became creamy, and the customer was surprised at this special taste.
+One fact about Glasgow is that Chicken tikka masala was a widely popular dish in the UK and a top choice in Indian restaurants; however, the supposedly Indian meal was invented in Glasgow.
+Though similar to some Indian traditional foods, such as “butter chicken,” it was not created in India.
+The story is rather interesting: Ali Ahmed Aslam was a British Bangladeshi chef, and one day, a customer complained the curry was too dry.
+He added some tomato soup to the food, and then it became creamy, and the customer was surprised at this exceptional taste.
 From then on, the new meal was named “chicken tikka masala” and gained popularity nationwide.

-The Kelvingrove Art Gallery was an excellent art museum and established with red sandstone at the beginning of the 20th century.
-It’s believed that the iconic construction was originally built back-to-front and the entrance was on the wrong side, which greatly depressed one architect and made him to commit suicide.
-Nonetheless, it’s just a urban gossip because the entry was facing the Kelvingrove Park with intention, serving for the Glasgow International Exhibition.
+The Kelvingrove Art Gallery was an excellent art museum established with red sandstone at the beginning of the 20th century.
+One interesting fact about Glasgow: it’s believed that the iconic construction was initially built back-to-front, and the entrance was on the wrong side, which greatly depressed one architect and made him commit suicide.
+Nonetheless, it’s just an urban gossip because the entry was facing Kelvingrove Park with the intention of serving the Glasgow International Exhibition.

 Home to the Remains of St Valentine

-Saint Valentine was the patron saint of lovers and his remains can be accessible in the Church of Blessed St John Duns Scotus.
+Saint Valentine was the patron saint of lovers, and his remains can be found in the Church of Blessed St John Duns Scotus.
 In 1868, the remains were donated to the Franciscan church.
-Saint Valentine was an enigmatic figure because there were several Christian martyrs named Valentine in the early times.
-All kinds of legends and traditions seem to contribute to the Valentine’s Day.
-No matter whose remains are actually housed in the chapel, the friars adorn the relics with flowers every February 14th and offer prayers for lovers worldwide.
+Saint Valentine was an enigmatic figure because several Christian martyrs were named Valentine in the early times.
+All kinds of legends and traditions seem to contribute to Valentine’s Day.
+No matter whose remains are housed in the chapel, the friars adorn the relics with flowers every February 14th and offer prayers for lovers worldwide.

 Cradle of International Football

-Though Scotland isn’t a fierce competitor in terms of international football today, in fact, Glasgow is the birthplace of the global match.
-The first international football match was held in 1872 between at the West of Scotland Cricket Ground in Partick, and fortunately, the match ended in a 0-0 draw and avoided any potential diplomatic tensions!
+Though Scotland isn’t a fierce competitor in international football today, Glasgow is the birthplace of the global match.
+The first international football match was held in 1872 at the West of Scotland Cricket Ground in Partick.
+Fortunately, the game ended in a 0-0 draw and avoided potential diplomatic tensions!

 Pic of Glasgow